C++ Modules (C++20)

 5. Header Units

-Header units let you import an existing header as if it were a module — useful during migration.
+- Import an existing header as if it were a module.
+Useful during migration.

 import <vector>; // standard header as a module